goblimey/ntripcaster/README.md

 The line that says "Accepted publickey for root" is me connecting using my key.
 The rest show other
-people all round the world trying to connect to my VPS by guessing user names and passwords.
+people all round the world trying every few seconds to connect to my VPS by guessing user names and passwords.
 Ths will have started as soon as my domain was created and announced.